-The Sustainable Urban Agriculture program at City College offers a hands-on approach to becoming a professional and/or academic in the fields of farming, gardening, gardening for the culinary arts, and ecological landscaping.
+The Sustainable Agriculture program is housed within the Life Sciences Department at City College and offers a hands-on approach to becoming a professional and/or academic in the fields of sustainable agriculture and market farming.

-We offer an Associate's degree for those planning to continue education in agriculture at a university as well as five certificates of performance and achievement for those interested in developing a background in urban agriculture, working in the industry, or starting your own business.
+We offer an Associate's degree for those planning to continue education in agriculture at a university as well as three certificates of performance and achievement for those interested in developing a background in agriculture, working in the industry, or starting their own business.

 The goals of the program are to: